-This site provides OKR examples as references and inspiration when thinking about your own OKRs.
+This site provides OKR examples as references and inspiration when thinking about how to structure your own OKRs.
 You will not be able to pick out OKRs from this site (or any site at all) and apply them directly to your company or team.
-You need to learn the methodology of OKRs to truly benefit from it.
+You need to learn the OKR methodology to truly benefit from it.
 Otherwise, you will be missing the point of OKRs.

 Let’s look at the proper OKR format so you can successfully create your own OKRs.

 What are Objectives?

 The “O” in OKR stands for Objective.
 This is a direction and focus area for one quarter.
 In other words, your quarterly goal.

 Objectives should drive growth, change, or innovation in your company or team.
 They should be motivational, guiding, and provide enough clarity.